brunoton/return-to-consciousness/complete-essay-v3.md

 ## Part IX: Implications {#part-ix-implications}

 *This section explores how consciousness-first understanding transforms both individual spiritual practice and collective evolution.
 Personal awakening becomes recognition of what we already are rather than achievement of something new.
 Collectively, humanity may be approaching a phase transition requiring the integration of consciousness-first principles with technological development, particularly in artificial intelligence.
-For speculative but logically consistent ideas about reincarnation, consciousness evolution, and humanity's place in a cosmic hierarchy of awareness, see [Appendix I](#appendix-i-cosmic).*
+For speculative but logically consistent ideas about reincarnation, consciousness evolution, and humanity's place in a cosmic hierarchy of awareness, see the [Epilogue](#epilogue-cosmic).*

 ### The Individual Journey